corda/corda-solutions/bn-apps/memberships-management/design/design.md

 }
 ```

-Snapshot based approach assumes some delay in membership changes propagation.
-With the future support of *reference states*, using not latest membership would fail *reference input* checks.
-New-joiners might still encounter some delay before they get seen by other members on the network.
-The delay can be mitigated by enabling the BNO to notify other members about new-joiners, as described in the *Activation section*.

-Nodes can expose membership list snapshot via RPC.
-Next refresh time can be distributed along with the snapshot for more dynamic applications.
+Nodes would be able to expose membership snapshots via RPC for use by external applications.
 The how-to-do will be provided along with the reference implementation.

 ![Membership snapshot distribution](./resources/Membership_snapshot_distribution.png)